 For the application process to be quick for both applicants and ourselves there are certain steps you can take to ensure it is processed as smoothly as possible.

-In this blog post we’ve set out the five key things you should consider doing before making an EWCO application.
+In this blog post we’ve set out the six key things you should consider doing before making an EWCO application.

 1: Make sure your Rural Payments Service information is up to date (or register if you haven’t already)